Knewton/Zoidberg/EXAMPLE.md

     WRB       	JJ        	NNS       	NNS       	VBP       	IN        	DT        	NNS       	VBP       	RB        	.

 ## Problem inference
-I think this problem is about christmas ornaments pink christmas ornaments, blue christmas ornaments, pink ornaments, christmas ornaments, and blue ornaments on the christmas tree and asks a single question.
+I think this problem is about pink christmas ornaments, blue christmas ornaments, pink ornaments, christmas ornaments, and blue ornaments on the christmas tree and asks a single question.

 ## Parsed problem
     There                   	are                     	6                       	pink christmas ornaments	and                     	8                       	blue christmas ornaments	on                      	the                     	christmas tree          	.
     exestential             	pre_ind_plu             	constant                	unit                    	coordinating_conjunction	constant                	unit                    	conjunction             	noise                   	subordinate             	punctuation

     How many                	christmas ornaments     	are                     	on                      	the                     	christmas tree          	altogether              	?
-    asking                  	context                 	pre_ind_plu             	conjunction             	noise                   	subordinate             	subordinate             	punctuation
+    asking                  	unit                    	pre_ind_plu             	conjunction             	noise                   	subordinate             	subordinate             	punctuation

 ## Question 1